-People overeat without realising: large portions, second helpings, snacking, and emotional eating all add weight.
-Not to mention frequent meals out!
+People overeat without realising: large portions, second helpings, snacking, and emotional eating all add to our weight.
+Not to mention the frequent meals out!
 Again, good preparation is key.

-Emotional eating is especially problematic.
-People eat more when stressed, bored, or feeling blue.
+Emotional eating can especially be a problem.
+People eat more when they are stressed, bored, or feeling low.
 Ultimately, frequent overeating makes weight loss difficult and our emotions are often a factor.

 Alcohol can also be a problem.
-Aside from the calories found in beer or wine, alcohol prevents the liver from metabolising fat – so instead it is stored in our bodies!
-This double-whammy is a problem for many; it is hard to drink regularly and stay in shape.
+Aside from the calories found in beer or wine, alcohol prevents the liver from metabolising fat – so instead it is stored in our bodies.
+This double-whammy is a problem for many; it is hard to drink regularly and manage to stay in shape.